mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 the Mechanic 1 skill].
 He also gains another skill [Roll of a 1 on the Advanced Education table gives him a Social Science.]

-Second Term:Second Term: The ship’s luck runs out as it heads into dangerous space.
+Second Term:Second Term: The ship's luck runs out as it heads into dangerous space.
 Jamison is trained to man the guns [Roll of a 6 on the merchant Marine Specialist table gives him Gunner (any) 1].
 Jamison survives [passing his Survival roll easily with a 7] and picks